 - First to use a fly-by-wire system – The F-16 became the first aircraft to use a fly-by-wire flight control system to make it more maneuverable than earlier-generation fighters.
 Fly-by-wire removes the direct cable and pulley connection from the pilot controls to the aircraft’s flight control surfaces.
 A quadruple-redundant flight control system reads the pressures applied by the pilot to the aircraft’s controls and very quickly determines how to move the plane’s control surfaces to maintain the proper flight path quickly and smoothly.

-- EPAFs joined U.S. during early orders – Along with the U.S., the first four countries to quickly adopt the F-16 Fighting Falcon were Belgium, Denmark, Netherlands, and Norway.
-This group of countries became known as the European Participating Air Forces, or EPAF.
+- EPAFs joined the U.S. during early orders – Along with the U.S., the first four countries to quickly adopt the F-16 Fighting Falcon were Belgium, Denmark, Netherlands, and Norway.
+This group of countries became known as the European Participating Air Forces (EPAF).
 These European partners signed up for 348 aircraft during the Paris Air Show on June 7, 1975.
 Today, the F-16 serves 25 countries.

 Though the U.S. Air Force has still allocated funds to upgrade part of their F-16 fleet, these aircraft are expected to be replaced over the coming years by the F-35 Lightning II.
 The Falcon is still a tremendous aircraft that serves the United States and many countries around the world.
 With the need to extend the life of the aircraft and the availability of companies that repair its aging and obsolete systems, this multi-role fighter aircraft will remain in service for countries around the world for years to come.